What is cervicitis?

 - Urinary problems

-Infections within the vagina are easily passed to the cervix.
-Then the tissue of the cervix can become inflamed and form an open sore.
-One early sign of this is a pus-like vaginal discharge.
+Infections in the vagina can spread easily to the cervix.
+Then the tissue of the cervix can become inflamed.
+An open sore may form.
+One early sign of this is fluid coming from the vagina.

-The symptoms of cervicitis may look like other conditions or health problems.
-Always see your healthcare provider for a diagnosis.
+The symptoms of cervicitis may be like vaginitis.
+But cervicitis is not the same.
+Make sure to see your healthcare provider for a diagnosis.

 How is cervicitis diagnosed?